Easy Chocolate Cinnamon Rolls Recipe

 - Keep them in the fridge for 8 to 12 hours.

-- The next morning - remove them from the oven and let thaw for about 1 to 1 ½ hours.
+- The next morning, remove them from the oven and let them thaw for 1 to 1 1/2 hours.

 - Make-ahead chocolate cinnamon rolls dough

-- Remove from the fridge - thaw, and proof until double in volume.
-This can take 2 to 2 ½ hours because the dough has to thaw first.
+- Remove from the fridge – thaw, and proof until doubled in volume.
+This can take 2 to 2 1/2 hours because the dough has to thaw first.

-- Once doubled continue with the recipe above - to fill, slice, proof, and bake.
+- Once doubled, continue with the recipe to fill, slice, proof, and bake.

 - Freezing unbaked chocolate cinnamon rolls